alexcojocaru/elasticsearch-maven-plugin/README.md

     	</plugin>

 ## <a name="initScript"></a>Initialization script
-An initialization script file can be provided using the _pathInitScript_ parameter of the plugin, in which case it will be executed on the local Elasticsearch cluster.
+An initialization script file can be provided using the **pathInitScript** parameter of the plugin, in which case it will be executed against the local Elasticsearch cluster.

 Empty lines are ignored, as well as lines starting with the '#' sign.